MyNameIsTrez/libft_tester/README.md

 It always includes the bonuses.

 You can press `F5` in VS Code to have its debugger run that command for you.

+## How vectors.c works

+See my other repository's description [here](https://github.com/MyNameIsTrez/c-vector).